 Go for it!
 You’ve got to be good at thinking outside the box – it’s not always about equipment or adaptation.
 Sometimes it’s about getting people to change the way they do things and change the way that they look at things so that they can improve their situation.
 You will also need to like people and have empathy, a positive attitude, and be able to work with people from all areas of society.

-Sharon and the rest of the Product Advice team are on hand Monday to Friday from 8:30am to 4pm to help you with any questions about our products you may have.
-Call 0345 121 8111 to speak to one of our friendly team or you can email them at [email protected], or fill in the form below.
+The Expert Advice team are on hand Monday to Friday from 8:30am to 4:30pm to help you with any questions about our products you may have.
+Call 0345 121 8111 to speak to one of our friendly team, email them at [email protected], or fill in the form below.